-NOTE 15 - CENTURYLINK MARKETING PROGRAM
+NOTE 12 - CENTURYLINK MARKETING PROGRAM

 The Association has entered into a Marketing Agreement with CenturyLink.
 As part of the agreement, the Association has agreed to endorse CenturyLink and promote its services by providing exclusive marketing of such services to the Association residents, and CenturyLink has agreed to compensate the Association based on a 7% commission payable on service revenue it receives from members of the Association.
 The Association also received a Prepaid Marketing Fee in the amount of \$174,900, in exchange for the marketing rights granted to Century Link during the term of the agreement, which is five years beginning November 2020.
 If the agreement is terminated by either party before the term ends, a portion the Prepaid Marketing Fee will be refundable in an amount that is based on the remaining number of months left in the term.
-For the fiscal year ended June 30, 2022, the Association recorded \$40,989 of revenue from CenturyLink.
-The Association has also recorded \$116,600 of prepaid marketing revenue at June 30, 2022.
+For the fiscal years ended June 30, 2023 and 2022, the Association recorded \$81,620 and \$116,600 of prepaid marketing revenue at June 30, 2023 and 2022, respectively.